dumbleWhore/harry-potter-gen-z/book_1/chapter_4.md

 The giant chuckled.

-"True, I haven't introduced meself.
+"No cap, I haven't introduced meself.
 Rubeus Hagrid, Keeper of Keys and Grounds at Hogwarts."
 He held out an enormous hand and shook Harry's whole arm.

 "What about that tea then, eh?" he said, rubbing his hands together.
 "I'd not say no ter